python/cpython/Doc/library/tempfile.rst

-   Windows, if *delete* is true and *delete_on_close* is false, additional opens that do not share delete access (e.g. via builtin :func:`open`) must be closed before exiting the context manager, else the :func:`os.unlink` call on context manager exit will fail with a ``PermissionError``.
+   Windows, if *delete* is true and *delete_on_close* is false, additional opens that do not share delete access (e.g. via builtin :func:`open`) must be closed before exiting the context manager, else the :func:`os.unlink` call on context manager exit will fail with a :exc:`PermissionError`.

-   To use the name of the temporary file to open the closed file second time, either make sure not to delete the file upon closure (set the *delete* parameter to be false) or, in case the temporary file is created in a :keyword:`with` statement, set the *delete_on_close* to be false.
+   To use the name of the temporary file to open the closed file second time, either make sure not to delete the file upon closure (set the *delete* parameter to be false) or, in case the temporary file is created in a :keyword:`with` statement, set the *delete_on_close* parameter to be false.
    The latter approach is recommended as it provides assistance in automatic cleaning of the temporary file upon the context manager exit.

-   In Windows, if *delete_on_close* is false, and the file is created in a directory for which the user lacks delete access, then the :func:`os.unlink` call on exit of the context manager will fail with a ``PermissionError``.
+   On Windows, if *delete_on_close* is false, and the file is created in a directory for which the user lacks delete access, then the :func:`os.unlink` call on exit of the context manager will fail with a :exc:`PermissionError`.
    This cannot happen when *delete_on_close* is true because delete access is requested by the open, which fails immediately if the requested access is not granted.